 In September, after a visit with Kent in Woodstock, Kittredge conceded, "I suppose work of this character always takes a great deal of time."
 With only one illustration in hand, he politely postponed publication until autumn 1928-unaware that the delays stemmed from Kent's having jumped ship to illustrate another book.
 Bennett Cerf and Donald Klopfer had taken over the Modern Library publishing firm and were in the process of establishing a subsidiary press that they called Random House when, according to Cerf, Kent casually suggested an illustrated edition of Voltaire's Candide as their premier effort.
-Accepting the commission to illustrate the 18thcentury French satire, Kent put aside the more daunting Moby-Dick to create the close to eighty tableaux and dozens of decorative initials that would fill its pages.
-On Christmas Eve, Kent finally approved the most minute details of the typography for Moby-Dick-the precise spacing between words and lines-and promised Kittredge a bookplate design as a belated holiday gift.
+18 Accepting the commission to illustrate the 18thcentury French satire, Kent put aside the more daunting Moby-Dick to create the close to eighty tableaux and dozens of decorative initials that would fill its pages.
+On Christmas Eve, Kent finally approved the most minute details of the typography for Moby-Dick-the precise spacing between words and lines-and promised Kittredge a bookplate design as a belated holiday gift.19 requesting specific direction for the formatting of pages-and pleading for more illustrations.
+Kent rarely responded.
+He was preoccupied with completing Candide and also launching a custom bookplate venture with Pynson Printers, but it was the construction of his country home near Ausable Forks, New York, that consumed the greater part of his time and interest.